 Packages, Packages Everywhere!

 Yes, you guessed it right.
-It’s the collection and code stack of various open source repositories which is developed by people (still in process) to continuously improve upon the existing methods.
+It’s the collection and code stack of various open source repositories that is developed by people (still in process) to continuously improve upon the existing methods.

 Want to work with images — numpy, opencv, scikit